christophaigner/christophaigner.github.io/_posts/2021-10-10-meditations.md

 He said humans are designed to "turn our obstacles into fuel."
 Imagine that each new challenge you face is another log you throw on your inner fire, making you burn brighter.
 Marcus saw that any time he faced some external obstacle that at first looked impossible, he was always able to find some way around it to achieve what he really want to do.

-> Because we can accommodate and adapt.
+> "Because we can accommodate and adapt.
 The mind adapts and converts to its own purposes the obstacle to our acting.
-The impediment to action advances action. **What stands in the way becomes the way.**
+The impediment to action advances action. **What stands in the way becomes the way.**"

-> So remember this principle when something threatens to cause you pain: the thing itself was no misfortune at all; to endure it and prevail is great good fortune.
+> "So remember this principle when something threatens to cause you pain: the thing itself was no misfortune at all; to endure it and prevail is great good fortune."

 Marcus says if something is endurable, then stop complaining and endure it.
 If the obstacle is not endurable (think e.g. a terminal illness) well then you don’t have time to worry about it anyway.